How to Choose a Bitcoin Wallet?

 – You need to share the wallet with someone else.

-Consider an offline (aka “cold”) wallet, for storage on a paper or hardware, if:
+Consider an offline (aka “cold”) Bitcoin wallet for storage (e.g., paper bitcoin wallet or hardware bitcoin wallet), if:

 – You need to store a large amount of bitcoin and security is a top priority;